aifoundry-org/storage-manager/README.md

 URL is **not** base64-encoded.

+The URL format determines which downloader is used.

-You can provide credentials via the field `"credentials"` as a token.
+You can provide credentials via the field `"credentials"` and an optional `"credentialsType"` field.
 E.g.:

 ```json
 {